Skip to main content

 Describe electrolytic cells, predict electrode products, and apply Faraday's relationships to calculate amounts in electrolysis.

-How electrolytic cells use electrical energy to drive non-spontaneous redox reactions, how to predict the products at each electrode, and how to use charge and Faraday's constant in calculations.
+How electrolytic cells use electrical energy to drive non-spontaneous redox reactions, predicting electrode products, and applying the charge and Faraday relationships, with fully worked SACE-style electrolysis calculations.

 Reviewed by: AI editorial process; not yet individually human-reviewed